rdsaunders/thegreateststory/content/_index.md

   component: hero.html
   type: intro
   content: The Greatest Story Ever mixes online content (videos, quizzes) and physical
     cards to form a colourful storyline in your own home.
-Though daily sessions (15 mins _ish_) you’ll discover how each Bible story forms part of _the greatest story ever_ and how we can live it today.
-It's simple to run.
-No prior knowledge is required.
+Through daily sessions (15 mins _ish_) discover how each Bible story forms part of _the greatest story ever_ and how we can live it today.
+Simple to run.
+No prior knowledge required.
   title: A bitesize family experience
   actions:
   - label: Get started